athornton/JupyterCon-2018-talk/talk.rst

 Personal or Departmental Machines
 =================================

-* A pretty beefy computer from ten years ago is today's worthless paperweight.
+* A beefy computer from ten years ago is today's worthless paperweight.
 * Laptops get stolen a lot.
 * Individuals often are not careful about backing up data.
 * Academic departments care about research in their fields, not about IT